Chandan9898Kumar/maching_coding/README.md

 export const useInterval = (callback, delay) => {
   const savedCallback = useRef();

-  useEffect(() => {
+  //  This useEffect hook ensures that the most recent callback is always used without re-establishing the interval. useEffect(() => {
     savedCallback.current = callback;
   }, [callback]);

-  useEffect(() => {
+  //  This second useEffect hook is responsible for setting up the interval with setInterval and clearing it with clearInterval when the component unmounts or the delay changes. useEffect(() => {
     function tick() {
       savedCallback.current();